 Subject to project approvals the proposed wind farm could include wind turbines as well as associated infrastructure including:

-Up to 97 wind turbine generators (WTGs) including towers, blades and a generator housing.
+Following further consultation and a greater understanding of the proposed site and surrounding areas, there has been a revision from 97 to 78 wind turbine generators (WTGs) including towers, blades, and a generator housing.
 The turbine towers will be supported by underground concrete foundations.
 The turbine may include internal transformer and protection equipment or have this equipment co-located in a small housing next to the turbine base.